-Most importantly, you need to make sure that you’re emotionally ready to try to conceive again.
-Don’t start trying until you feel that you’re truly ready for whatever may happen — whether it’s a baby or another miscarriage.
-It’s not a good idea to try to conceive simply because you want to replace the pregnancy that was lost.
+Most importantly, make sure you’re emotionally prepared to attempt for a second time.
+Don’t start trying until you’re sure you’re ready for whatever comes next, whether it’s another loss or a baby.
+It’s not a good idea to try to conceive just to try and compensate for the pregnancy that was lost.

 Suffering a miscarriage may feel like the death of your dreams and hopes for a family, but take heart — experts say that even if you’ve had a miscarriage, you still have the same chance at having a healthy and successful pregnancy as someone who hasn’t lost a pregnancy.

 You’ve already created an embryo, which means that you should be able to create another one and hopefully carry it to term.